billynewport/datasurface/docs/yellow_dp/HOWTO_Setup_YellowDataPlatform_Environment.md

 put_your_git_pat_here
 ```

 The running environment takes just over 4GB of memory in docker.
 I use 2 assigned CPUs.
 I have assigned 2 CPUs, 24GB of memory and 180GB of disk space to docker desktop.
 My machine has 96GB of RAM and 2TB of disk.
+When configuring kubernetes in docker desktop, I use kind with 1.32.3 and 4 nodes.

 ## Overview